aenoca/OscilloSim/README.md

 The ``string n`` argument is the name of the oscillator, which is then used for the name of the output files.
 The ``DrawingSupport* supp`` defines the medium through which the simulation is saved or displayed.
 The ``Vector A``, combined with the vector of gravity ``g = {0, 0, -9.81}`` forms the plane in which the oscillators evolve.
 Additionally, a ``Spring`` is forced to oscillate along the direction of this vector.
 The ``Vector o`` defines the origin of the oscillator, i.e., the point around which it swings.
 For ``Spring`` and ``SpringPendulum``, the ``cst`` value is the spring constant.

 It is possible to set the positions and the velocities of the oscillators using ``setP(Vector)`` and ``setQ(Vector)``.
+It is important to know that the position is always defined with respect to the origin.
 The size of the ``Vector`` must be the same as the number of degrees of freedom of the oscillator.
 If the original value is an angle, then its corresponding velocity is an angular velocity.

 In the second part, we define a ``System``, which contains oscillators.
 It is initialized with an Integrator.
 The respective oscillators are then added to the system.
 The system is drawn once.
 In this case, it means it outputs the positions and velocities of each oscillator in the system to a file.